 Members: Two-thirds of our members are people with vestibular disorders and their friends/family members.
 The rest of our members are made up of medical and health specialists who diagnose/treat vestibular disorders (physical therapists, audiologists, physicians, and a variety of other specialists).

-Online Community: Over 25,000 people follow VeDA on Facebook.
-This active online community engages in discussions about what its like to have a vestibular disorder while keeping up with current medical news and sharing tips that help people cope with their inner ear and balance problems.
+Online Community: Over 38,000 people follow VeDA on Facebook.
+This active online community engages in discussions about what it’s like to have a vestibular disorder while keeping up with current medical news and sharing tips that help people cope with their inner ear and balance problems.

 Governance: VeDA is led by a volunteer board of directors, along with our Executive Director, Cynthia Ryan, MBA, with guidance from a panel of medical and scientific advisors.
 Our board of directors is composed of people who have been diagnosed with one or more vestibular disorders, friends and family members of vestibular patients, and medical specialists in the vestibular field.
 Our medical and scientific advisors are key leaders in the field of vestibular medicine and research.

 Diversity, Equity, and Inclusion: The Vestibular Disorders Association (VeDA) strives to create an inclusive community where everyone feels valued, represented, and respected.
 You can read our Diversity, Equity, and Inclusion Policy to learn more.